 Q: What is earnest Money?
-How much should I set aside?
+How much do I need?

-A: Earnest money is money put down to demonstrate good faith about buying a home.
+A: Earnest money is money put down to demonstrate good faith when buying a home.
 If your offer is accepted, the earnest money can be used to assist with closing cost or may be returned to you at the closing table, if not used towards the transaction.
-If your offer is rejected, your money is returned to you.
-I will help you determine a reasonable amount of earnest money to submit with your offer; It will depend upon the purchase price of the home as well as the policies set within a new community.
-But, expect a minimum amount of $1,00.00.
+If your offer is rejected, your earnest money is returned to you.
+We will help you determine a reasonable amount of earnest money to submit with your offer; It will depend upon the purchase price of the home as well as the policies set within a new community.
+But, we expect a minimum amount of $1,000.00.

 Q: What are closing costs?